 By calling on the strengths and knowledge held within a number of Maine’s most rural communities to support student success, TREE seeks to provide an adaptable model that can benefit rural schools around the country, creating deep and lasting change in teaching and learning for all children.

 TREE is informed by innovations in educational theory, research, and practice from around the U.S., while arising from the unique context and needs of Washington County, Maine, with its 29 K-8 schools and 3,000 students.
 TREE draws on multi-disciplinary research in the science of learning and development that provides new insights about how children develop, how they learn, and how families, schools, and communities can support and encourage their success.
+Read more about our work and why it matters in the Bangor Daily News, UMaineToday, and Kappan Magazine.

 A Hopeful Approach to School and Community Transformation